Help! My husband constantly interrupts me how do I stop him?

 For some, interrupting is an attempt at showing you’re engaged and paying attention.
 It might be he doesn’t know (or remember) it annoys you and it might be an honest attempt at communicating better.
 For others, it’s a sign he’s emotionally distancing himself from you.

-Once in a while, it might just be excitement or accident, and we all do it.
+Once in a while, it might just be excitement or an accident, and we all do it.
 However, there is a line between acceptable interruption and downright cutting off.
 If it becomes a consistent issue, it’s something that needs to be dealt with.

 Let’s break it down a bit and try to figure how big the problem is, and how to fix it.